AbirlalBera/CYBER_SECURITY/TROJAN_BYTES/Rainbow_Table.md

 2.An attacker compares a stolen hash (e.g., NTLM hash from SAM) to the hashes in the table.

-If a match is found → the attacker instantly retrieves the password.
+3.If a match is found → the attacker instantly retrieves the password.

+### How modern systems resist them ------

+Modern OSes use salted hashes (unique random values per password).

+Salt makes pre-computed tables useless.